-Welcome to the living facet of the museum.
-Here you see permanent displays of western art and
+Welcome to the Art Wing of the museum.
+Here you see permanent displays of western art,

 As you start your journey, you see the portraits of our

 founders, Bernard "Bud" Lueck and Bernadette Lueck.
 This display also

 includes an Olaf Weighorst oil, title War Party, and a sculpture

 by Alexander Phimeister Proctor, The Indian Warrior.
 Other

 sculptures in the wing are A Nest of Eagles by Jack Riley and

 Continuing, you will view a myriad

 of colorful paintings from a wide variety of artists including: Alfredo